pytorch/ao/torchao/float8/README.md

 # Single GPU User API

-We provide two per-tensor scaling strategies: dynamic and delayed.
+We provide three per-tensor scaling strategies: dynamic, delayed and static.
 See https://arxiv.org/pdf/2209.05433.pdf, Section 4.3 for more details.
 These strategies are configurable separately for activations (`input`), weights (`weight`) and gradients (`grad_output`).

 ## float8 linear with dynamic scaling for `input`, `weight` and `grad_output`